the-teachingRSE-project/competencies/institutionalized_education.md

 Currently, they often teach in workshop-like formats at research institutions.
 The community discussion shed light on the issues our trainers are faced with nowadays:

 - There are outreach issues.
-We emphasize that there are two dimensions to this: First it is important that we inform students that workshops exist, and then, the more important part, we also need to motivate people to invest the time for a workshop. [@EuroCC2022]
+We emphasise that there are two dimensions to this: First it is important that we inform students that workshops exist, and then, the more important part, we also need to motivate people to invest the time for a workshop. [@EuroCC2022]
 - Adaptation of material to the target audience has been identified as a time-consuming task.
 - Findability of existing open educational resources.
-- Organization and preparation are a challenge, since currently no standardized formats exist.
+- Organisation and preparation are a challenge, since currently no standardised formats exist.
 - Expectation management of students.
 Existing knowledge of students is often diverse.
 - Language barriers.
 This can range from the use of technical jargon up to the disparities of you teaching in a foreign language.
 - Setting up a feedback loop that facilitates a reflection of the workshop for the teacher.